ThiwakarS/Sparkathon-2-Triumph/README.md

    - The summary is processed to highlight subtopics and improve readability
    - The formatted result is displayed to the user

-## 🙌 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## 📄 License